Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-forms-pt-3.md

 export default ConfirmationTab
 ```

-🦚 In this last form wethank the user for booking the trip.
+🦚 In this last form we thank the user for booking the trip.
+While allowing them to view a reciept as their ticket from Stripe.